lzear/eslint-plugin-ninja/docs/faq/index.md

 ### What does it do?

-`eslint-plugin-dont` is a collection of state-of-the-art ESLint rules that will help you write better code.
+`eslint-plugin-ninja` is a collection of state-of-the-art ESLint rules that will help you write better code.

 ### Who wrote this?